 Note: Any prior balance due will be deducted with the first month's EFT.
-For example, the monthly premium due for the month of May, including Part D late enrollment penalty will be deducted on May 2nd.
-If the second day falls on a non-business day, the premium will be deducted the following business day.
+For example, the Part D late enrollment penalty due for the month of May will be deducted on May 2nd.
+If the second day falls on a non-business day, the Part D late enrollment penalty will be deducted the following business day.
 If your EFT rejects two months in a row, your payment option will be changed to direct pay and you will begin receiving invoices.
 Your request will be processed within 60 business days of receipt of returned voided check.

-Changing the way you pay your plan premium.
-If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your premium is paid on time.
+Changing the way you pay your Part D Late Enrollment Penalty.
+If you decide to change the option by which you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
 To change your payment method, access your Member Portal to initiate this request yourself or contact Customer Service.

-What to do if you are having trouble paying your plan premium
+What to do if you are having trouble paying your Part D late enrollment penalty

-Your plan premium is due in our office by the first day of the month.
+Your Part D late enrollment penalty is due in our office by the first day of the month.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

-If you are having trouble paying your premium on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.